 Transplant Lecture Series (weekly – Friday, 8:00-9:00 AM)

-Transplant Hepatology Fellows are also encouraged to attend the usual palette of educational events available to the GI/Hepatology fellows including pathophysiology conference, core curriculum lectures, and GI/Hepatology journal club.
+Transplant Hepatology Fellows are also encouraged to attend the usual palette of educational events available to the GI/Hepatology fellows, including the pathophysiology conference, core curriculum lectures, and the GI/Hepatology journal club.

 For more information regarding the Transplant Hepatology training program, please contact: